Cosmic Initial Conditions for a Habitable Universe: Structure formation and constrains on initial condition

-In the case of our universe, where the equality time happens in the order of electron-volt, taking the end of inflation at GUT scale, the ratio of scale factors at the equality time to the end of inflation would be ${a_{eq}}/{a_f}\sim 10^{23}$ or in terms of $\omega$, that is $\omega^2 \sim 10^{46}(\frac{a_{i}}{a_f})^2$.
-From the upper bound on $\omega$, e-folding in an open universe where structures can grow is $N_\star>62$ where from equation (\ref{e}), the probability of this universe is highly probable.
+In the case of our universe, where the equality time happens of the order of eV, taking the end of inflation at the GUT scale, the ratio of scale factors at the equality time and the end of inflation would be ${a_{eq}}/{a_f}\sim 10^{23}$ or, in terms of $\omega$, $\omega^2 \sim 10^{46}(\frac{a_{i}}{a_f})^2$.
+From the upper bound on $\omega$, e-folding in an open universe where structures can grow has $N_\star>62$, where, from equation (\ref{e}), the probability of this universe is highly probable.

-In what follows, we determine e-folding number with an arbitrary value of $\eta$ in the range of $0<\eta<1$, in which structures can grow.
-Using the general definition of $\eta$ from equation (\ref{eta1}), for the equality of matter and radiation, $\rho_X = \rho_\gamma$, then $T_{eq} = m_X \eta$.
-Since the temperature of the universe changes as $1/a$, we can express the scale factor of equality in terms of $\eta_{10}$ as follows
+In what follows, we determine the e-folding number with an arbitrary value of $\eta$ in the range of $0<\eta<1$ in which structures can grow.
+Using the general definition of $\eta$ from equation (\ref{eta1}), for the equality of matter and radiation, $\rho_X = \rho_\gamma$, $T_{eq} = m_X \eta$.
+Since the temperature of the universe changes as $1/a$, we can express the scale factor of equality in terms of $\eta_{10}$ as follows: